Get the best things to do in NJ sent right to your inbox with our Weekend Buzz newsletter.

 Bordentown

-Scenic grounds that belonged to Joseph Bonaparte—Napoleon’s older brother and the ex-king of Naples and Spain—opened last spring after almost two centuries. —Fred B. Adelson
+Scenic grounds that belonged to Joseph Bonaparte—Napoleon’s older brother and the ex-king of Naples and Spain—opened in 2023 after almost two centuries. —Fred B. Adelson

 Go ‘Ice Swimming’ in Batsto